Four systemic safety issues the East Palestine crash report may point to

 Under the definitions adopted at the time, train 32M would not have needed to use the advanced brakes — even had the Trump administration not withdrawn that requirement in 2018.

-In proposed rail safety reforms released on Tuesday, Secretary Buttigieg called on Congress to strengthen braking rules and said his agency was considering its actions.
+In proposed rail safety reforms released on Tuesday, Buttigieg called on Congress to strengthen braking rules and said his agency was considering its actions on the topic.

-Christopher Barkan, who runs an Association of American railways-funded rail safety research department at the University of Illinois, argued that the new brakes were “a red herring.”
-The Federal Railway Administration withdrew its Obama-era rule because studies from agencies like Government Accountability failed to verify that the brakes would make a substantial difference in safety.
+Christopher Barkan, who runs the Rail Transportation and Engineering Center at the University of Illinois, some of whose research has been supported by the Association of American Railroads, argued that the new brakes were “a red herring.”
+The Federal Railway Administration withdrew its Obama-era rule because studies from agencies like the Government Accountability Office failed to verify that the brakes would make a substantial difference in safety.

 Research over the past decades has shown that the brakes were more effective — but not substantially so, Barkan said.
 Had Norfolk Southern train 32M had the brakes, the crash “would have been slightly less severe,” he said.
 “The last car to derail wouldn’t have derailed — but that car wasn’t the problem.”